How to Publish a Children's Book - an Intro to Kid's Book Publishing

-"How do I publish a children's book?" is one of the two questions most frequently asked of book publishing professionals (here's the other).
+"How do I publish a children's book?" is one of the two questions most frequently asked of book publishing professionals.

 Children's and young adult book publishing generally operate very separately from adult publishing, even within the same publishing house.
 Books for kids are categorized by age range and are often illustrated.
 Due to these and other factors, there are unique considerations for those who want a career in the children's publishing industry — whether as a children's author or illustrator or as a kid's editor, bookseller or librarian.

 Children's Book Publishing Gatekeepers